Squalomix/utr-modeling/README.md

 ## Step-by-step guide for UTR modeling

 This page provides a third-party guide to modifying an existing GTF file by extending 3’-ends of transcripts using the program [peaks2utr](https://github.com/haessar/peaks2utr).
-This process is demanded by possible data loss caused due to the biased distribution of the reads obtained in some transcriptome sequencing methods including the [Chromium Single Cell Gene Expression of 10X Genomics](https://www.10xgenomics.com/products/single-cell-gene-expression).<br>
+This process is demanded by possible data loss caused due to the biased distribution of the reads obtained in some transcriptome sequencing methods including the [Chromium Single Cell Gene Expression of 10X Genomics](https://www.10xgenomics.com/products/single-cell-gene-expression).
+The versions of the programs and example files employed below in this guide follows our own experience with medaka demonstrated as part of the activity of NBRP Medaka Project of Japan <br>

 ### 1. Installation